Why I am not sending Christmas cards this year

 And with the cost of a stamp now at 36p for second class and a whopping 46p for first class it is a really expensive exercise.

 So this year, you won’t be getting a card from me I am afraid.
-I would rather give the money to Victim Support, and give you a hug in person.
+I would rather Send money to Mexico to support a worthy cause, orgive the money to Victim Support, and give you a hug in person.

 And anyway, you don’t need a card to go with the monster present I have bought you, it has a gift tag on it.
 Though, actually, maybe I could donate the cost of the wrapping paper as well, and wrap all my presents in foil like I used to when I was seven.